Slack screen sharing under Wayland

 VERSION_CODENAME="sid"

-When I first encountered the error, I guessed Zoom doesn’t actually attempt the Share Screen, but relies on a pre-configured list of supported distros and (minimal) versions.
+When I first encountered the error, I guessed Zoom doesn’t actually attempt Share Screen, but instead relies on a preconfigured list of supported distros and their (minimal) versions.
 It worked for me with Debian Stable (10) and Testing (11), but what version number is Unstable?
-Debian Unstable doesn’t have a version number associated with it, so it must be the problem.
+Debian Unstable doesn’t have a version number associated with it, so that must be the problem.

 A quick strace revealed how Zoom retrieves the current distro name and version: